Dorothy Kell Finnis

-History
+Early life and education

 Dorothy was born in Unley Park, South Australia, a daughter of architect Alfred Edward Simpson and his wife Frances Isabella Simpson, née Kell.

 She was educated at Walford House School where she was head prefect and editor of the school magazine.

+Career

-In 1924 she qualified for a diploma from the South Australian branch of the Australasian Massage Association and opened a private physiotherapy practice which she maintained until a few weeks before her death.
+In 1924, she qualified for a diploma from the South Australian branch of the Australasian Massage Association and opened a private physiotherapy practice which she maintained until a few weeks before her death.
 She was in 1958 a foundation member of the Physiotherapy Society of South Australia.

 For twenty years she worked part-time at the Adelaide Children's Hospital, where she encountered many cases of infantile anterior poliomyelitis, an acute infectious viral disease affecting the brain and spinal cord, causing weakness, paralysis, and wasting of muscle, for which the classic treatment was bed rest and immobilization of affected limbs.
 Finnis however was convinced of the efficacy of treatments espoused by Sister Kenny, of actively re-educating individual muscles.
 She made a major contribution during the polio epidemic of 1937–1938 and later.

 She served on several committees of the Crippled Children's Association of South Australia and was president from 1945 to 1957 of the Spastic Children's Parents' Group, later known as the Crippled Children's Auxiliary (Spastic Group).

-Between 1944 and 1964 Finnis gave lectures on physiotherapy at the University of Adelaide and supervised practical classes in paediatrics at the Children's Hospital.
+Between 1944 and 1964, Finnis gave lectures on physiotherapy at the University of Adelaide and supervised practical classes in paediatrics at the Children's Hospital.

 She was from 1952 to 1965 the university's representative on the Physiotherapists' Board of South Australia.